One of the biggest achievements of my life was being able to tell my 93 year old Grandfather, George Lockett, who his biological father was.

 For the record, not all settlers to Australia were convicts and the majority that were deported Down Under went to Tasmania or New South Wales.
 The Swan River colony started out as a free settlement and they tried very hard to keep it that way, but by 1850 they soon realised they were in dire need of cheap labour to build up the place.
 Over the next 18 years nearly 10,000 convicts were dumped on our shores, but it allowed the WA economy to boom and prosper.

 Posted by wheresshelly on January 20, 2013

-I’d like to bring to your attention, the story of one Grace Bussell and her aboriginal stockman, Sam Isaacs.
+I’d like to bring to your attention, the story of one Grace Bussell and the family’s stockman, Sam Isaacs.

 While they’re not part of my family tree, the Bussell family are intertwined with mine, the first of their family arrived at the Swan River Colony with my GGGreat Grandfather, John Foss Tonkin, on the ship Warrior in 1830.

 This story is about the heroically brave actions of this young girl and the indigenous stockman who worked for her father.
 They lived on a large property in what is now part of the Margaret River area.
 The nearby town of Busselton is named after the prominent family.